 What you'll need: There's one thing that crabs love more than anything else in this world: frozen chicken necks.
 This is your secret weapon.
 You'll also need 3 or 4 lengths of thin rope or strong string, a fishing net on a longish pole, and a cooler.

 What to do: Tie a chicken neck onto one end of a string, and either throw the bait out into the creek, or let it drop off the side of the dock to the bottom of the creek.
 And now wait.
 When you feel a slight tug, very, very, very slowly start to pull in the line.
 You need to do this carefully, for if the crab gets a sense that you are trying to catch it, it will let go of that delicious frozen chicken neck.
 Once you get the crab close enough, have a friend or family member scoop the net under it so it will fall into the net when it tries to escape.
 Then measure it, and if it's up to size, put it in the cooler for dinner.
 Throw your chicken neck out there and do it again.
+If you use the "chicken necking" method and have three or fewer handlines in the water, you don't need to obtain a South Carolina Saltwater Recreational Fishing License.

 How to cook: The easiest and most delicious way to cook crabs is to boil them in a big pot of water with lots of Old Bay seasoning.
 You'll have to clean the crabs before eating, but that cleaning can be done either before or after the boiling.
 People have strong opinions on when is the better time to clean the "devil" (or gills) out of the crabs.